Program Specific Information

 Immunization and Vaccination Requirements

-Prior to entering Semester 2 of the Surgical Technology Program, and the first SUT Course, the student will be required to complete the following health requirements:
+Prior to beginning the Surgical Technology Program, the student will be required to complete the following health requirements:

 - Physical examination by a physician